 Potential Heart Damage

 Canola oil may contain trace amounts of erucic acid, a fatty acid that causes heart damage in lab animals (14).
-While the amount of erucic acid in canola oil is small enough not to cause harm to people, more studies are needed to confirm these findings.
+However, the amount of erucic acid in canola oil is small enough not to cause harm to people, because the plant has been crossbred (genetically modified) to minimize it.

 High Consumption Of Canola Oil May Negatively Impact Memory

 Researchers have found that when mice with symptoms of Alzheimer’s disease consumed canola oil per day over a six month period, it negatively impacted their memory and learning abilities (5).
-More studies are needed to determine if the same would happen in humans, however.
+However, this was only one study and it was in mice.
+More studies are needed to determine if the same would happen in humans.

 Side Effects Of Olive Oil